 In the spring, summer and autumn of 2015 we embarked on our exciting adventure, armed with a camera (nothing unusual there), we soon got into our stride.
 Kevin was constantly making notes such as, where gates were located, access points to the sites whilst mapping the routes and listening to my stories about the sites, which I had frequented many times before, including what I had seen and the specialist species we had lost or were losing.
 Importantly the flora and fauna you can find and see at these sites, which was information which we wanted to include in the publication.

 We were very seasoned walkers, and I don’t know how many miles we chalked up on our trips around the different sites.
-I had to fit these visits in between the Hampshire and IOW Butterfly Conservation field trips which I had drawn up the year before, I guess I must have walked in excess of 200 hundred odd miles in the beautiful Hampshire country side that year.
+I had to fit these visits in between the Hampshire and IOW Butterfly Conservation field trips which I had drawn up the year before, I guess I must have walked in excess of two hundred odd miles in the beautiful Hampshire country side that year.
 There are 25 wonderful butterfly walks in the book so if we walked approximately 5 miles around each one, then the miles soon added up.

 Glanville Fritillaries can be seen on most of the coastal regions of the Isle of Wight and the Isle of Wight group have field trips every year to see these.